-Seahawks mailbag: Is there a way to get anything for Earl Thomas?
-And why does Russell Wilson get sacked so much?
+Seahawks mailbag: Tag-and-trade Earl Thomas?
+Why does Russell Wilson get sacked so much?

 - Report: 4-star WR Puka Nacua's official visit to Washington went 'better than I expected'

-- Washington's undefeated run continues as Huskies roll over Beavers in Corvallis VIEW

-Two, as you note, you run the risk of not being able to trade him and then having him for another season at a salary that Seattle obviously doesn’t want to pay — if they’d been willing to pay him $12 million or more a season this probably would have never gotten to this point in the first place.
+You also run the risk of not being able to trade him and then having him for another season at a salary the Seahawks obviously don’t want to pay — if they’d been willing to pay him $12 million or more a season, this probably would not have gotten to this point.

-Three, the team could get something for him even if he signs elsewhere as an unrestricted free agent in the form of a compensatory pick.
-There’s no guarantee of that, of course, and as we saw last year, the Seahawks could negate their free agent losses with their own free agent signees, making this moot.
-Still, it’s an option the team can consider.
+The team could get something for him even if he signs elsewhere as an unrestricted free agent in the form of a compensatory draft pick.
+There’s no guarantee of that, of course, and as we saw last year, the Seahawks could negate their free-agent losses with their own free-agent signing, making this moot.
+Still, it’s an option.

-Four, you can only use the tag once per season and I think Seattle will more likely want to have the tag available this year to use on defensive end Frank Clark if it needs.
-The Seahawks have made it pretty clear they intend to keep Clark around and a long-term deal is undoubtedly Clark’s preferred option.
+And you can use the tag only once per season, and I think Seattle will more likely want to have the tag available for defensive end Frank Clark.
+The Seahawks have made it pretty clear they intend to keep Clark around, and a long-term deal is undoubtedly Clark’s preferred option.
 The Seahawks, though, might be willing, if not eager, to use the tag this year on Clark to assure he stays in the fold for 2019 and buy more time to work out a long-term deal.

 A: I’m firmly on the boat that the Seahawks need help at defensive end, even if they keep Clark.
 Pass rush is just so important anymore and Clark and Jarran Reed are Seattle’s only linemen who have proven they can add it on a consistent basis.